thuwahn/CDC-Diabetes-Health-Indicators/README.md

 #### **Diabetes Health Indicators Dataset**

 The Diabetes Health Indicators dataset contains health-related survey responses from the CDC’s Behavioral Risk Factor Surveillance System (BRFSS), providing information on chronic diseases, lifestyle habits, and demographic factors in 2015.
-Key details include:

 - **Health states were labeled based on 21 feature variables:**
     - 0: no diabetes or only during pregnancy